For some of my print publications please visit here

 (Want more?
 Asleep yet?
 Somebody wrote this nice stuff about my art…)

 Dawn’s artistic practice seeks to interrupt civic and social spaces with unexpected moments of beauty, curiosity and joy.
 Her relational performances and interventions hope to offer moments of exuberance and liberation from everyday suffering and to dismantle the barriers between individuals.
 Dawn creates site-specific sound, video and performance pieces that have been installed in galleries and public spaces across the country.
-She solicited private recordings of people singing in the shower for broadcast in a public fountain in Guelph’s St. George’s Square.
+She created a youth Deaf arts troupe called A Sense of Wonder, recorded and produced videos of dreams of improvising musicians at a residency in Gaspe, solicited private recordings of people singing in the shower for broadcast in a public fountain and on the balcony of Toronto’s Gladstone Hotel.
 She staged a silent community sit entitled “Stare” for Nuit Blanche.
 She videotaped isolated old-timers navigating a bank machine, then overlaid a soundtrack of their memories of kinship survival.
 She created a Confession Alley for local residents to give voice to experience otherwise unshared.
-She collaborated with adult literacy learners from Action Read Guelph in an adaptation and performance of Shakespearean monologues, then broadcast the recordings from trees for a Shakespeare festival at the Macdonald Stewart Art Centre. http://www.uoguelph.ca/shakespeare/multimedia/audio/a_tongues_in_trees.cfm .
+She collaborated with adult literacy learners from Action Read Guelph in an adaptation and performance of Shakespearean monologues, then broadcast the recordings from trees for a Shakespeare festival at the Art Gallery of Guelph. http://www.uoguelph.ca/shakespeare/multimedia/audio/a_tongues_in_trees.cfm .
 She assembled a guerilla team to build snowmen on the front lawns of household residents, with the hopes of providing a little joy just outside their windows.
 Recently, Dawn worked with Musagete’s Foundation’s 1mile2.
 You can find her blog posts here. http://www.1mile2.com/category/d-matheson.
 Matheson collaborated with a Guelph resident living with disability to conceive, develop and produce a short documentary video to be screened at a community literacy lie-down cinema and ‘slumber party.’
 She hopes that these documentaries will offer fresh and intimate perspectives on shared pursuits of happiness by underrepresented members of the Guelph community.